Everything You Need to Know About Day 19 of the World Cup

 Everything You Need to Know About Day 19 of the World CupJuly 3, 2018

-Day 19 of the 2018 FIFA World Cup sees the final last-16 games take place with Sweden, Switzerland, Colombia and England all out to secure a place in the quarter-finals of the competition.
+Day 19 of the 2018 FIFA World Cup sees the final last-16 games take place, with Sweden, Switzerland, Colombia and England all out to secure a place in the quarter-finals of the competition.

-Sweden take on Switzerland at the Saint Petersburg Stadium in the first game of the day, and the winner will play either Colombia or England who play later on Tuesday.
+Sweden take on Switzerland at the Saint Petersburg Stadium in the first game of the day, and the winner will play either Colombia or England, who play later on Tuesday.

 Here's a look at how the draw for the knockout stages is shaping up ahead of the matches: